Call for papers

 5. Transition between postgraduate stages: including the postgraduate study to postgraduate research pipeline, transition between postgraduate study and research, embedding research experience in postgraduate study, and supporting successful transition into doctoral study

-6. Student voice and co-creation: including students as change agents, engaging students to collaborate, and working with students to deliver postgraduate access and success initiatives
+6. Student voices and co-creation: including students as change agents, engaging students to collaborate, and working with students to deliver postgraduate access and success initiatives

 Session types